Best AI Robo-Advisor Alternatives for Long-Term Investing in 2026

 • The catch: Like any managed robo it charges an ongoing fee (commonly around 0.25% a year) on top of fund expenses, and the portfolio is the provider’s model, not your own picks.

 The honest framing: Betterment and Wealthfront are the most hands-off, and that automation enforces discipline, at the cost of an ongoing fee and direct control.
 Walnut leads only in its own niche (a self-directed AI assistant on your existing broker), not as a managed robo-advisor.
-It keeps you in control and keeps costs low, but it does not run the portfolio for you.
+Walnut is the AI investing assistant that talks to the broker you already have and places the trades you approve, so for a long holder it fits best as a way to build a stable thematic core once and then leave it alone: it keeps you in control and keeps ongoing costs low, but it does not run the portfolio for you.
 For the wider managed-robo field, see the best robo-advisors of 2026.

 Automated DIY for the long run: M1 Finance